agata-sm/CRISPR-pooled-RSL/config-files/README.md

 ## Output parameters

 It is possible to output a document containing a collection of **scatter plots of log2FC values** in a series of *comparison pairs* of choice.
-This is set by parameter `scatters` by providing a path to file `scatters.txt` which lists *comparisons* to be plotted on scatter plots (by their comparison **name** used in file `comparisons.txt`).
+This is set by parameter `scatters` by providing a *full path* to file `scatters.txt` which lists *comparisons* to be plotted on scatter plots (by their comparison **name** used in file `comparisons.txt`).
 Arbitrary number of pairs for scatter plots can be defined, just be mindufl of file size and its memory footprint when displaying, as these plots are interactive.

 If no scatters are to be plotted, please use `scatters = "none"` as the value of the `scatters` parameter (the parameter should be set).